 Around the town itself, you’ll find loads of hiking and walking routes that are great early in the morning.
 Inside the town, you’ll find quaint little bakeries, olive pressing shops and plenty of coffee spots.

 To make things easier, book a private tour from Fes which will take in Meknes Volubilis and Moulay Idriss.

 You can visit the falls by booking this day trip tour from Marrakech if you don’t fancy leaving the city overnight.
 Plus, they’ll help you spot the monkeys of the Grand Atlas, too.

 One point to remember, it’s not recommended to swim in the falls (due to currents and the lack of safety) but you will probably see a few people bathing on the sides or on the boats (that is a must).

 You’ll be able to explore some tiny Berber Villages (like these) on the way, too.

 Not too long ago, some of the arches (that make Legzira Beach famous) collapsed into the sea.

-Now, that shouldn’t stop you visiting, it’s still a lovely beach, especially at sunset and you can still admire the gorgeous red cliffs and other arches that have survived.
+Now, that shouldn’t stop you from visiting, it’s still a lovely beach, especially at sunset and you can still admire the gorgeous red cliffs and other arches that have survived.
 You’ll find lots of foody spots too.

-It’s still very popular with visitors (as, let’s be honest, it’s often tipped as one of the best things to do in Morocco), so if you’re not keen on crowds I’d recommend avoiding weekends
+It’s still very popular with visitors (as let’s be honest, it’s often tipped as one of the best things to do in Morocco), so if you’re not keen on crowds I’d recommend avoiding weekends